A Forward Thinking Prep School!

 When visitors step foot into St George's Prep, they experience an environment and education which knows no bounds!
 The school is housed in an extraordinary Grade II listed building with so many unique and historical artefacts.
 The old is contrasted dramatically with the new - new ways of teaching, new methods of thinking and the absolute freedom to push the boundaries of education and learning.
 We have our own unique curriculum which ensures that our pupils remain firmly at the centre of all of their learning.

 "Education is not the filling of a pail, but the lighting of a fire."
 William Butler Yeats

-This is the reason why our pupils run into school every day, full of excitement as they never know what the day may hold.....there may be the opportunity to help to prune the willow dome, visit a place of interest, the chance to walk Bean at lunchtime, to participate in a mindfulness session, compete against another school, enjoy a drama lesson or to use the fruit from our own trees to make a crumble to take home for tea.
+This is the reason why our pupils run into school every day, full of excitement as they never know what the day may hold.....there may be the opportunity to help to prune the willow dome, visit a place of interest, the chance to walk Bean at lunchtime, to participate in a mindfulness session, visit our farm, compete against another school, enjoy a drama lesson or to use the fruit from our own trees to make a crumble to take home for tea.

 You could be forgiven for thinking...